KohlbacherLab/CLAUDIO/module01/README.md

 -i,    --input-filepath,        path to inputfile,
                                 default="data/in/liu18_schweppe17_linked_residues_intra-homo_2370_nonredundant.csv"
--p,    --projections,           comma-separated list used to map the input dataset column names to the ones used by the
+-p,    --projections,           comma-separated position-sensitive list that names the column names of the users dataset
-                                tool (for naming convention see second example (Note: all keys (values before the colons) are mandatory, and have to be mapped correctly onto the respective columns in the input dataset).
-The order does not matter here.), default="pep_a:peptide1,pep_b:peptide2,pos_a:position1,pos_b:position2,res_pos_a:k_pos1,res_pos_b:k_pos2,unip_id_a:entry1,unip_id_b:entry2"
+                                containing the necessary information for the tool.
+The column names should contain and should be given in the following order: crosslinked peptide_a, crosslinked peptide_b, crosslinked residue position_a, crosslinked residue position_b, position of crosslinked residue in peptide_a, position of crosslinked residue in peptide_b, UniProt ID of protein belonging to peptide_a, UniProt ID of protein belonging to peptide_b.
--s,    --uniprot_search,        if the tool has been run before with the same input a temporary file was saved, which
-                                can be used to retrieve the previouse results of the uniprot and structure searches.
+                                Note: The positions of the crosslinked residue in the peptides are information only accessed, if the given full sequence positions do not match into the retrieved UniProt sequence.
+If the positions are confirmed you may simply create two substitute columns for the positions in the peptides instead and leave them empty. default="peptide1,peptide2,position1,position2,k_pos1,k_pos2,entry1,entry2" -s,    --uniprot_search,        if the tool has been run before with the same input a temporary file was saved, which can be used to retrieve the previouse results of the uniprot and structure searches.
 In this case you can set uniprot_search=False and it will try to retrieve said temporary